-The Galapagos Archipelago was first discovered by accident in 1535, when Tomás de Berlanga, the first Bishop of Panama, drifted off course whilst sailing from Panama to Peru.
+The Galapagos archipelago was first discovered by accident in 1535 when Tomás de Berlanga, the first Bishop of Panama, drifted off course whilst sailing from Panama to Peru.
 The islands didn’t appear on a map until 1570, where they were identified as the ‘island of the tortoises’.
 The first rough charts of the archipelago were made by buccaneers in the late 17th century, and scientific exploration began in the late 18th century.

-For more than 3 centuries after their discovery, the Galapagos were used as a base by a succession of buccaneers, sealers and whalers.
+For more than 3 centuries after their discovery, the Galapagos Islands were used as a base by a succession of buccaneers, sealers and whalers.

-The islands provided sheltered anchorage, firewood, water and an abundance of fresh food in the form of the giant Galapagos tortoises, which were caught by the thousands and stacked, alive, in the ships holds.
+The islands provided sheltered anchorage, firewood, water and an abundance of fresh food in the form of the giant Galapagos tortoises, which were caught by the thousands and stacked, alive, in the ship holds.
 More than 100,000 are estimated to have been taken between 1811 and 1844.
 The tortoises could survive for a year or more and thus provided fresh meat for the sailors long after they had left the islands.
-(Lonely Plant, 2009).
+(Lonely Planet, 2009).

 “[The tortoises] have of course been greatly reduced in this island, but the people yet count on two days hunting giving them food for the rest of the week.
 It is said that formerly single vessels have taken away as many as seven hundred, and that ship’s company of a frigate some years since brought down in one day two hundred tortoises.”